 We further test investor sentiment by analyzing intraday trading characteristics.
 Changes in mood as a result of game outcomes should have a more pronounced influence on investors' trading behavior at the start of the trading day.
 This is because investors experiencing psychological changes tend to translate their sentiment quickly into the stock market, and the impact of these changes on returns is vanishing as more information arrives in the market during the trading day (see, e.g., Lo and Repin (2002)).
-Utilizing intraday trades and quotes data we find that the effect of game outcome on sponsor stocks is particularly strong during the opening trading hours, and more importantly, these intraday returns are accompanied by patterns of non-institutional trading and stock liquidity that typically characterize behavioral investments.
+Utilizing intraday trades and quotes data we find that the effect of game outcome on sponsor stock price is relatively strong during the opening trading hours for the samples of post-season games and games with unexpected outcome; and more importantly, these intraday returns are often accompanied by patterns of non-institutional trading and stock liquidity that typically characterize behavioral investments.
+Monday night games however do not show similar effects.

-The effect of investor sentiment on the post-game day stock return can be also associated with subsequent returns; i.e., an initial overreaction to the game outcome is more likely to reverse in the subsequent days.
-Our results however are mixed; while in certain cases the next-day abnormal return tends to reverse in the following days, other cases exhibit return continuation.
+The effect of investor sentiment on the stock return in the first trading day after the game can also be associated with subsequent returns; i.e., an initial overreaction to the game outcome is more likely to reverse in the following days.
+Our results however are mixed; while in certain cases the next-day abnormal return tends to reverse, other cases exhibit return continuation.
 Considering all sets of tests we conclude that investor sentiment plays a role in shaping the market value of the sponsoring firms after important games.

 In the final part of the study we investigate whether the sponsors' post-game stock return patterns provide profit opportunities.
 We first form a weekly zero-investment portfolio of buying the stocks of all sponsoring companies whose teams won that week and selling the stocks of all sponsoring companies whose teams lost that week.
 We hold this portfolio from the second trading day to the fifth trading day after the game (as the first-day profit cannot be earned).
-The portfolio generates abnormal profits, particularly for home games whose outcomes are hard to predict and by nature attract more attention and provide a higher element of news: mean excess return and factor-model alphas of 28 to 30 percent per NFL season.
+The portfolio generates abnormal profits, particularly for home games whose outcomes are hard to predict and by nature attract more attention and provide a higher element of news: mean excess return and factor-model alphas of approximately 28 percent per NFL season.
+To verify the importance of game outcomes for the success of NFL sponsor trading, we show that a pre-game trading strategy based on betting spread predictions does not generate positive profits.